thevinter/thevinter.github.io/dm-guide.md

 ## <a name="1">Choosing the right game

 So, you want to play Dungeons & Dragons.
-Let's say you learnt about it after watching Critical Role or some other show.
+Let's say you learned about it after watching Critical Role or some other show.
 Or maybe some friend told you about it.
 So now you're eager to play.
 But before you do this there are something you must consider. *Is D&D the right game for you?*

 Since it's the most popular role-playing game ever, many people play it and suggest it to others without realizing what's behind.
 D&D has a great history, and it was born as a game where you enter a dungeon, slay monsters and get loot.
 That's it.
 Many editions have passed since then and the game evolved, but always remember its roots. **Why do you want to play D&D?** If you want to play a game for the role-playing element, then D&D isn't probably the best choice (social interactions with NPCs are a nightmare!).
 If you want to play a game in a different setting then D&D isn't the right game for you either.
 Evaluate the possible choices and choose accordingly, trying to force yourself to play a game just because it's supposed to be fun for you won't work.